jaydlawrence/stock-checker/README.md

 - xPath: xpath for content on page to monitor
 - expected: expected text value of content to be compared against
 - description: human readable description to be used in notifications
+- wait: [Optional] this is used to wait longer on sites that take a while to async load in their stock data, like Best Buy

 ### Config